All Episodes

 Morbid obesity and now a falling death rate.

-Ooh, uh, okay, let's get the government okay.
+Ooh, okay, let's get the government.

-Let's just say, well, let's develop a whole bunch of those in order to protect humanity from stuff that's never going to emerge in the Oh, sorry.
+Let's just say, well, let's develop a whole bunch of those in order to protect humanity from stuff that's never going to emerge in the, oh, sorry.

 We funded that stuff.

-It kind of got out, and now you have to inject mystery DNA goop as a therapeutic.
+And now you have to inject mystery DNA goop as a therapeutic.

 Oh, sorry, we didn't really test that for transmission.